-If you use a ticketing/pre booking system investigate how it captures ticket holders/pre booking person details.
-If using details specifically for tracing from the ticketing/booking agency, ensure it is detailed that information is for the purpose of contact tracing in relation to COVID-19 and must not be used for any other purpose.
+Online and pre-booked tickets are more desirable as they capture contact tracing details in advance, allow for push notifications, better management and accessibility of data, management of attendance numbers and reduce the likelihood of congestion at entries.
+If using details specifically for tracing from the ticketing/booking agency, ensure that information is for the purpose of contact tracing in relation to COVID-19 and must not be used for any other purpose.